 - A rapist that brutally harms another’s body.

-- An abuser who repeatedly destroys the spirit from someone.
+- An abuser who repeatedly destroys the spirit of someone.

-- Sex trafficking ring who prey on our young for money.
+- Sex trafficking rings prey on our young for money.

 - A murderer who never gets punished for taking a loved one’s life.